onqtam/headjack/docs/why/11_COLLECTIVE_INTELLIGENCE.md

 >
 > " - [What is the noosphere?
 Planetary superorganism, major evolutionary transition and emergence, by Clément Vidal](https://onlinelibrary.wiley.com/doi/full/10.1002/sres.2997)

+resource to read about the noosphere: [What is the noosphere?
+Planetary superorganism, major evolutionary transition and emergence, by Clément Vidal](https://onlinelibrary.wiley.com/doi/full/10.1002/sres.2997)

 ██████████████████████████████████████████████████████████████████
 # SECTION: Superorganism & integration